pixo2000/Informatik/README.md

 # Website

-this is the web-branch für showing websites
+this is the web-branch for showing the kunterbunt website